-The new government’s first budget will be announced on 30 October and questions are already being asked about how the Labour administration plans to fill the “£22 billion black hole” Sir Keir Starmer has quoted as left over from the previous government.
+In the run up to the Autumn Budget questions were already being asked about how the Labour administration plans to fill the “£22 billion black hole”, which Sir Keir Starmer quoted was left over from the previous government.

 This Autumn Budget will be like no other, with huge pressure on departmental budgets as the Chancellor seeks savings across government.